AGCCS/AGCCS-CTRL22/demesh/README.md

 **Example**.
-For charging cycle at a max of 32A on all three phases simulated on an M5Stick at address d8a01d55a56c, send the following control messages
+For a charging cycle at a max of 32A on all three phases simulated on an M5Stick at address d8a01d55a56c, send the following control messages

 ```
 $ mosquitto_pub -h lrt101 -p 1884 -t /DEMESH/d8a01d55a56c/control -m '{"cmd":"avrsetpar","avrpar":"smaxcur","avrval":320}'